A Drummer's Testament

 Lies can gather to be a hundred; truth is more than all of them.
 (Naa Mahamam Bila)

-Zuu-Waa (aka Doɣu)
+Zuu-waa (aka Doɣu)

-First-born's dance
+First-born's dance (Tonglana Yamusah)